Winipedia/pyrig/README.md

 All configuration files are subclasses of `pyrig.dev.configs.base.base.ConfigFile` and are automatically created and managed by pyrig.
 You can add custom configs by subclassing `ConfigFile` and adding it to `pkg/dev/configs/**`.
 All subclasses in this folder are automatically discovered and initialized (created if not exists, updated if not correct).

 **Note**: If you do not wish to have a specific config file managed by pyrig, you can make the file empty and pyrig will not overwrite it, however the file must exist.

+### Config File Types

+pyrig provides several base classes for different types of configuration files:

+- **`ConfigFile`**: Base class for all config files
+- **`CopyModuleConfigFile`**: Copies entire module content to a config file
+- **`CopyModuleOnlyDocstringConfigFile`**: Copies only the docstring from a module (useful for creating stub files with documentation)
+- **`PythonConfigFile`**: For Python source files
+- **`YamlConfigFile`**: For YAML configuration files
+- **`JsonConfigFile`**: For JSON configuration files

+The `CopyModuleOnlyDocstringConfigFile` is particularly useful for creating configuration files that mirror source modules but only contain documentation, keeping the generated files clean and focused.

 ### Managed Configuration Files